Clinical trials & research

 What is clinical research?

-Clinical research plays an important role in all our lives, as it seeks to provide new knowledge and understanding about various health conditions.
-It is key to finding better ways of preventing, diagnosing, and treating disease and other health conditions by testing new approaches, treatments, and medicines.
-A clinical trial is a type of clinical research that evaluates the impact that an intervention, such as new medicine, medical device, or therapy has on health outcomes.
+Clinical research plays an important role in our lives, as it helps to provide new knowledge and understanding about various health conditions.
+It is key to evaluating ways of preventing, diagnosing, and treating disease and other health conditions.
+A clinical trial is a part of clinical research that helps assess the impact of an intervention, such as a new medicine, medical device, or therapy, on health outcomes or increases the understanding of current practices on licensed medicines.

 • diagnose diseases earlier or more accurately